 About the service

 Independence Trust has a long history of providing services in the local communities of Gloucestershire.
-Our Mental Health & Wellbeing Service is funded by Gloucestershire County Council.
+Our CALMHS Service is funded by Gloucestershire County Council.

-We're here to support people who are experiencing Mental Ill Health and those with higher functioning Autistic Spectrum Condition.
-This includes;
+We're here to support people who are experiencing moderate to severe Mental Ill Health.

 The service can be tailored to help support you to build on your strengths and to make a positive change.
 You can achieve this through;